 I gave considerable thought to each of these three choices.
 We ended up going with the in-ground/above-ground approach because it will be significantly cheaper than an in-ground pool.
 We are planning to be in this house for at least another ten years, and we think it could really look good with the rest of our yard and home.
 Oh yeah…and it won’t look like Jed Clampett moved into our home.

 Note from the hosts: I’ll admit when Jesse approached me for this article — I thought to myself, “no way.”
-But truth about jb — I grew up with an above-ground pool, and probably not too dissimilar to the one described in #1.
+But truth about jb — I grew up with an above ground pool, and probably not too dissimilar to the one described in #1.
 To this day, my mom will sit on its deck and enjoy it.
 Jesse writes part time for Instructions Optional, and I wish him luck with his pool installation and finishing.
+(Jesse’s follow-up to Outdoor Living Options for Above Ground Pools has been posted.
+Click to see it there.)

-Anyone else out there have an experience with an above-ground pool?
+Anyone else out there have an experience with an above ground pool?
 Good, Bad, Indifferent — feel free to comment below.
-Thanks. ~jb